MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/get-started-create-from-data.md

 1. Click or tap the plus icon to add a record, add whatever data you want, and then click or tap the checkmark icon to save your changes.

-1. Click or tap the next arrow for the record that you added, update one or more fields, and then click or tap the checkmark icon to save your changes.
+1. Click or tap the next arrow for the record that you added, click or tap the pencil icon to edit the record, update one or more fields, and then click or tap the checkmark icon to save your changes.

-1. Click or tap the next arrow for the record that you added, update one or more fields, and then click or tap the cancel icon to discard your changes.
+1. Click or tap the next arrow for the record that you added, click or tap the pencil icon to edit the record, update one or more fields, and then click or tap the cancel icon to discard your changes.

-1. Click or tap the next arrow for the record that you added, and then click or tap the Trash icon to delete that record.
+1. Click or tap the next arrow for the record that you added, and then click or tap the trash icon to delete that record.

 ## Next steps
 Customize the default browse screen to better suit your needs.